midstlab/Tayhan_2026/1 μs cMD Simulations/README.md

 - **C-lobe**
 - **Linker region**

-This analysis was used to assess **region-specific structural stability and flexibility** over the course of the simulation.
+This analysis was used to assess **region-specific structural stability and flexibility** throughout the simulation.